-The quality of the knives also has a direct effect on the cut, but all the planers we recommend rank high in cut quality.
+The quality of the knife also has a direct effect on the cut, but all the planers we recommend rank high in cut quality.

 Snipe is an issue that you deal with almost all planers.
 The cutter tends to chip off more wood at the edges.
 So instead of getting a smooth even surface, you end up with a slightly curved surface.

 The trick for reducing snipe is to raise the wood while feeding it in and do the same while it is coming out.
 Even after that, there are some planers that tend to chip off excess wood.